MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/09-transform-data.md

 > **Tip**: Try to determine the appropriate code for yourself.
 If you get stuck, suggested answers are provided at the end of this lab.

-### Challenge 1: Pivot product data
+### Challenge 1: Count product colors by category

 The Adventure Works marketing team wants to conduct research into the relationship between colors and products.
 To give them a starting point, you've been asked to provide information on how many products are available across the different color types.

-1. For each product category, count how many products are available across all the color types.
 - Use the **SalesLT.Product** and **SalesLT.ProductCategory** tables to get a list of products, their colors, and product categories.
-   - Pivot your data so that the color types become columns.
+- Pivot the data so that the colors become columns with a value indicating how many products in each category are that color.

-### Challenge 2: Group sales data
+### Challenge 2: Aggregate sales data by product and salesperson

-The sales team at Adventure Works wants to write a report on sales data.
-To help them, your manager has asked if you can group historical sales data for them using all possible combinations of groupings based on the **CompanyName** and **SalesPerson** columns.
+The sales team at Adventure Works wants to compare sales of individual products by salesperson.

-To help, you're going to write a query to:

-1. Retrieve customer sales data, and group the data.
-   - In your query, fetch all data from the **Sales.vCustomerSales** view.
-   - Group the data using **CompanyName** and **SalesPerson**.
-   - Use the appropriate subclause that allows you to creates groupings for all possible combinations of your columns.
+To accomplish this, write a query that groups data from the **SalesLT.v_ProductSales** view you created previously to return:

+- The sales amount for each product by each salesperson
+- The subtotal of sales for each product by all salespeople
+- The grand total for all products by all saleseople

 ## Challenge Solutions